markph0204/MapComplete/README.md

 # MapComplete

-## A pragmatic map viewer and editor for the desktop.
+## The pragmatic map viewer and editor for the desktop.

 Desired Features: